George School Day Camp Program

 Counselors in Training (ages 14-15)*

-Our Counselors in Training (CIT) program provides rising high school freshmen and sophomores with the tools to become successful leaders, role models, and George School Day Camp staff members.
-Through hands-on experiences, skill-building exercises, and mentorship, the program develops responsible young leaders who can contribute positively to GSDC and their community.
+Our Counselors in Training (CIT) program provides our 14 and 15-year-old campers with the tools to become successful leaders, role models, and George School Day Camp staff members.
+Through hands-on experiences, training sessions, skill-building exercises, and mentorship, the program develops responsible young leaders who can contribute positively to GSDC and their community.
 Participants will engage in daily camp operations, learn about various staff roles, and have the opportunity to explore their strengths while creating a fun, memorable and educational summer.

 Participants in the CIT program are also still campers and will engage in regular camp activities each day.
 This structure helps ease the transition from camper to future staff member.

 George School Day Camp food is provided by CulinArt, the George School food service provider.
 Lunch options are fresh, healthy, and change daily.
-We are a nut-free camp and can accommodate other food allergies and dietary restrictions.
+We are a nut-free camp and do our best to accommodate other most allergies and dietary restrictions.

 If registered for afternoon extended care, campers may remain until 6:00 p.m.
 Campers participate in a variety of structured and unstructured activities, all of which are supervised and facilitated by counselors and activity specialists.
 Snacks are provided.